 One of the first things you should try when an Android app stops functioning normally is to clear cache and data on your Android phone.
 So, if the Spotify app has been crashing without an apparent reason you should try emptying its cache.
 Here’s what you need to do:

 Failing to update or install the phone’s OS or some of its apps may cause a variety of problems, including crashes of different apps.
 Besides, updates usually fix the bugs and issues the previous version of an app had, so updating the Spotify app may make the problems you have with this app go away.

+How do I stop Spotify from crashing?
 The problem that is causing Spotify to crash may be solved by restarting the device.
 This will shut down all apps that were running in the background when Spotify crashed and clear the phone’s RAM.

 Spotify lets you sign in user’s accounts on different social media but a change of the social network’s policies or terms and conditions can cause Spotify to start crashing.
 Luckily this problem can be fixed quickly, by changing the login data.
 You can do this as follows:

 In case the Spotify app crashes more than once, you should try force stopping it.
 Doing so will effectively end all internal processes that may have caused the app to crash.